 Weighing Pasta For Calories and Macros

-So why is it so important that you weigh pasta before cooking when you’re working out how many calories you’re consuming?
+So why is it so important to weigh pasta before cooking when you’re working out how many calories you’re consuming?

-The simple answer is for consistency because pasta calories (on packs) are based on the uncooked weight and cooking pasta does not alter the number of calories.
-The weight increase is due to the pasta absorbing water which has no calorific value.
+The simple answer is for consistency because pasta calories (on packs) are based on the uncooked weight, and cooking pasta does not alter the number of calories.
+The weight increase is due to the pasta absorbing water with no calorific value.

 Because pasta weights vary after cooking depending on the style and shape, it’s very difficult to calculate calories using the cooked weights.

 If you change between cooked and dried weights for calories, this could mean you’re calculating more or fewer calories than the portion actually contains.

 So, to be consistent, calculate your calories by using your dried pasta weight or measurement and ignore the cooked weight because at least half of that weight will be water content.